tmeckhoff/case-study-ui/README.md

 Framework

 I chose to use React + Redux for this code challenge, as React is the UI framework I'm most familiar and comfortable with.
 I am familiar with using Redux in preexisting applications but this was my first time implementing it from scratch.
 Redux is maybe a bit overkill for a local json file but I wanted to challenge myself.
-After some troubleshooting I was able to get Redux fully implemented.
+And after some troubleshooting I was able to get Redux implemented.

 Design